nagi1999a/RTCwebcam/README.md

     ./run.sh
     ```

-2. Then open the browser on a Android, IOS or other devices with cameras, and go to `https://<server-ip>:8080`.
+2. Then open the browser on an Android, IOS devices,or other devices with cameras, and go to `https://<server-ip>:8080`.
-    - One can reference the script output to know the possible server IP address.
+    - You can reference the script output to know the possible server IP address.
     - Since a webpage can only request for camera permissions under secure connection mode, you need to use a `https://` link to access the webpage.
     - However, because the ssl certificate is self-signed, you will see a warning message when you open the webpage.
     - You can ignore the warning message and continue to use the webpage.